 Strengthen the personal tutor system to provide a stable point of contact between the student and the university Recruit students who have a realistic chance of succeeding Consider the development of a peer mentorship scheme with peers from same year or years above providing emotional, social and academic support to complete their courses (Blunkett 2000).
 Considerable pressure is on universities to meet targets and thus the temptation is to open the doors to a wider range of people than might have been the case in the past.
 Poor retention may arise if the implications of widening access are not aligned with the potential for student success (Yorke and Longden 2004).
 Students with high A-Level grades are much less likely to drop out than those with low entry scores (HEFCE 2001; Arulampalam et al 2007; Montmarquette et al 2001).
-Case study: Manchester Metr Developed a 'support for learning opolitan University g' strategy based on rejection of Case study: Birmingham City University (Technology a 'deficit model' through the development of an 'approaches to learning' unit that is delivered throughout the first term.
-The students are introduced to reflective learning theories with an emphasis on critical and analytical approaches to the use of evidence and sources.
-The delivery of the sessions are synchronised with the tutorial system, the construction of a portfolio of learning and the weekly professional development group (Kirk 2008).
-Students on the BSc Foundation programme were, during the first week of their course, asked to complete a Student Expectations 1.
+Case study: Manchester Metry Developed a 'support for learning a 'deficit model' through the devel learning' unit that is delivered the students are introduced to reflect emphasis on critical and analytica evidence and sources.
+The delive synchronised with the tutorial sys portfolio of learning and the week group (Kirk 2008). g' strategy based on rejection of elopment of an 'approaches to roughout the first term.
+The tive learning theories with an al approaches to the use of ery of the sessions are stem, the construction of a Case study: Birmingham City University (Technology Innovation Centre) Students on the BSc Foundation programme were, during the first week of their course, asked to complete a Student Expectations 1.
 Questionnaire and then during week 6 of the course a Student Expectations 2.
 Questionnaire.
 The areas under investigation included: expected time spent attending lectures/tutorials/self directed study what students expect to happen in tutorials how many assignments in the first year contact time with course leader major worries about university what students are looking forward to most about university The induction programme was then able to address these issues and put any concerns in context.